 - Reshaping teeth – removing tooth structure, using dental crowns or porcelain veneers

 - Replacing teeth using dental implants, bridgework or dentures

 A custom mouth guard or dental splint may be used to alleviate specific symptoms, such as teeth grinding.
 Oftentimes, the mouth guard or splint is used early in treatment and is not needed as a long-term solution.
 A dental split can be helpful to help identify a comfortable and stable bite position.

 TMD – The Great Impostor

-This “chameleon” of dental disorders manifests in a variety of ways, including joint pain, sinusitus, ear pain, tooth and headaches.
-The causes of TMD, its signs and symptoms and what can be done to treat this common disorder… Read Article
+This “chameleon” of dental disorders manifests in various ways, including joint pain, sinusitis, ear pain, tooth, and headaches.
+The causes of TMD, its signs and symptoms, and what can be done to treat this common disorder… Read Article